THE STATE

 The state budget is one of the most important policy tools in California.
 Each year, the Governor and Legislature decide how billions of dollars will be raised and spent to support schools, health care, transportation, public safety and many of the services that residents rely on every day.

-For Los Angeles County—home to over 10 million people—the state budget has a major impact.
+…home to over 10 million people, the state budget has a major impact.
 It determines what funding is available for local programs, services, and safety-net supports that directly affect our communities.

-Advance County priorities: ensuring that state budget proposals support local programs and services such as public health, housing, transportation, and other key priorities.
+Ensuring that state budget proposals support local programs and services such as public health, housing, transportation, and other key priorities

-Protect County funding: monitoring proposed state budget changes that could reduce or shift costs to the County.
+Monitoring proposed state budget changes that could reduce or shift costs to the County

-Secure new investments: advocating for specific funding allocations or grant programs that benefit Los Angeles County residents.
+Advocating for specific funding allocations or grant programs that benefit Los Angeles County residents

-Every year follows a predictable cycle with three major steps:
+Every year follows a predictable cycle with three major steps.
+Click the flow chart to see a visual timeline.

 1. Governor’s Proposal